 Fundraising for charity has been a passion of Andrew’s from an early age and over the years he has raised funds through running marathons, charity walks, fundraising dinners and sponsored ‘sleep-outs’, to name a few.
 He has raised money for many different charities, including The Children’s Society, Glass Door, Pravah, TCV, Diabetes UK and DELTA.

-Debby is our Programmes Accountant who began volunteering at Street Child Africa in 2007, inspired by her many family connections with Africa.
-She now combines working at Chance for Childhood one day a week with volunteering most of the rest of the week!
+Debby began as a volunteer with Street Child Africa in 2007, inspired by her many family connections with Africa.
+She now works as Programmes Accountant at Chance for Childhood three days a week.

 Niki joined Chance for Childhood in Spring 2016 after completing an undergraduate degree in International Development with Languages at the University of Portsmouth.
 Having previously began volunteering at 14, within large organisations such as ActionAid, Oxfam and Greenpeace; taking part in campaigns, protests and providing administration assistance in head offices, she had a keen interest in development at a young age.